oracle-livelabs/oci/host-ha-website-oci-services/vcn/vcn.md

 In this lab, you will:
 * Create a Virtual Cloud Network using the VCN Wizard
-* Edit Security Lists to Allow SSH and HTTP connections
+* Edit Security Lists to Allow SSH, HTTP, and MySQL connections
-* Configure a Network Security Group to allow MySQL connections

 ### Prerequisites